taennan/use-fetch/docs/custom-fetchers.md

 This is not to be confused with modifying a request, as that can be done using the transform functions which can also be passed to `useFetch` (for more info on this, see [here](docs-customizing-requests))

-A custom fetcher takes the url params, body, headers and `Request` object and should return an optional `Response` object as well as a value to be used as the `data` returned by `useFetch`
+A custom fetcher takes the url, http method, params, body, headers and `Request` object and should return an optional `Response` object as well as a value to be used as the `data` returned by `useFetch`

+As all request transformations will have been called before the fetcher is called, all args passed to the fetcher may have had transformations made on them

 ```ts
 const fetcher = async (args) => {